Network Intrusion Prevention (IPS)

 The IPS is a sentinel constantly scanning the network for suspicious activity.
 Its armor consists of:

-• Deep Packet Inspection (DPI): Peering into the data packets coursing through the network, the IPS analyzes their content and structure, searching for patterns indicative of known threats.
+Deep Packet Inspection (DPI): Peering into the data packets coursing through the network, the IPS analyzes their content and structure, searching for patterns indicative of known threats.
+This involves establishing a baseline of normal network behavior and flagging any deviations from this baseline as potential threats.
+Real-time blocking is crucial in responding promptly to these anomalies.

 Taking Action: Prevention Strategies